Stop the stigma. Get the facts.

 What do you do if you have HIV?

-AIDS Resource has a long history of working with HIV healthcare providers and is happy to assist you in your search for care.
+AIDS Resource has a long history of working with HIV healthcare providers, and we are happy to assist you in your search for care.
 You can also find HIV healthcare providers through the HIV Testing Sites and Care Services Locator.

 What should you expect at your HIV healthcare provider appointments?